Infecção urinária em homens

 What is the treatment for a urine infection in men?

-Voltar ao conteúdoA short course of antibiotics will usually clear the infection quickly.
+Voltar ao conteúdoA short course of antibióticos will usually clear the infection quickly.
 This is usually for seven days in men.
 Medical advice should be sought if the symptoms are not gone, or nearly gone, after the course of antibiotics is completed, or if the symptoms are getting worse whilst on the treatment.

 Paracetamol will usually ease any pain, discomfort, or high temperature (fever).

-Ter plenty to drink to help prevent a lack of fluid in the body (desidratação).
+Have plenty to drink to help prevent a lack of fluid in the body (desidratação).

 Preventing a urine infection in men